Reading Qubits with Sequential Weak Measurements: Limits of Information Extraction: Information Content of the Measurement Record - Analytical Explorations

 \subsection{Mutual information in the continuous time low efficiency limit}

 In this subsection, we present a perturbative approach to estimate the mutual information plateau of the weak measurement limit.
 We consider a generalization of our continuous time measurement models, with an additional control parameter: the measurement efficiency $\eta$, where we have so far considered $\eta=1$.
 For small $\eta$, the SME, in some sense, is a small perturbation of the Lindblad equation.
-We are going to take advantage of this control parameter and explicitly calculate the leading contribution to the mutual information.
+We are going to take advantage of this control parameter and explicitly calculate the leading contribution to the mutual information (see \ref{sec:inefficient_mearurement} and \ref{sec:MI_in_weak_noise_limit} for additional details of derivations and plots are presented, along with discussion of limits of applicability).

 To derive the SME with nontrivial efficiency $\eta$, one concrete way to think about such systems is to start with a discrete time process, where, $p$ fraction of times the measurement output is the true measurement outcome, and $(1-p)$ fraction of times, the output is independent of the true measurement.
 In principle, this is equivalent to ignoring the measurement $(1-p)$ fraction of times, leading to a Lindblad process.
 In the continuum limit, this leads to a SME parameterized by the efficiency parameter $\eta:=p^2$.
 The explicit SME derivations for our models with the efficiency parameter $\eta$ are given in Appendix ~\ref{sec:inefficient_mearurement}.
 Here we present the final equations.